clue/redis-protocol/README.md

 ### Parser

-The library includes a streaming redis protocol parser.
-As such, it can safely parse redis protocol messages and work with an incomplete data stream.
+The library includes a streaming Redis protocol parser.
+As such, it can safely parse Redis protocol messages and work with an incomplete data stream.
 For this, each included parser implements a single method `ParserInterface::pushIncoming($chunk)`.

-* The `ResponseParser` is what most redis client implementation would want to use in order to parse incoming response messages from a redis server instance.
+* The `ResponseParser` is what most Redis client implementation would want to use in order to parse incoming response messages from a Redis server instance.
-* The `RequestParser` can be used to test messages coming from a redis client or even to implement a redis server.
+* The `RequestParser` can be used to test messages coming from a Redis client or even to implement a Redis server.
 * The `MessageBuffer` decorates either of the available parsers and merely offers some helper methods in order to work with single messages:
   * `hasIncomingModel()` to check if there's a complete message in the pipeline